-Ever passed a lead to sales and heard them say, “Not ready yet”?
-Or had marketing insisted that someone downloading a whitepaper is “definitely interested”?
-You’re not alone.
-In the high-speed world of MarTech, understanding the difference between Marketing Qualified Leads (MQL) and Sales Qualified Leads (SQL) isn’t just a box-ticking exercise; it’s the foundation for better conversions and smarter revenue growth.
+Ever passed a lead to sales and heard them say, "Not ready yet," Or had marketing insisted that someone who downloaded a whitepaper is "definitely interested" You're not alone.
+In the high-speed world of MarTech, understanding the difference between Marketing Qualified Leads (MQL) and Sales Qualified Leads (SQL) isn't just a box-ticking exercise; it's the foundation for better conversions and smarter revenue growth.

 This article walks you through the MQL vs SQL debate with real-world clarity, actionable strategies, and a few industry insights that will make you rethink how your funnel works.